moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 ## From GitLab self-managed to GitLab self-managed

-The best way to migrate from one self-managed GitLab server to another to perform a [full backup](https://docs.gitlab.com/ee/administration/backup_restore/) at the source instance and then a restore at the target instance.
+The best way to migrate from one self-managed GitLab server to another is to perform a [full backup](https://docs.gitlab.com/ee/administration/backup_restore/) at the source instance and then a restore at the target instance.
 Step-by-step directions are available on our [Migrate to a new server](https://docs.gitlab.com/ee/administration/backup_restore/migrate_to_new_server.html) docs page.

 ## Air-gapped environments